planetsizecpu/planetsizecpu/README.md

 I'm coding since 1986 but I still enjoy giving birth and sharing new ideas.

-Last years I'm devoted to [Red-Lang](https://www.red-lang.org/p/download.html), no other language gave me the easyness and freedom to take ouf of my mind the thoughts boiling inside.
+Last years I'm working as sysadm, but find time to play [Red-Lang](https://www.red-lang.org/p/download.html) no other language gave me the easyness and freedom to take ouf of my mind the thoughts boiling inside.

 💬 Ask me about Red-Lang if you are interested.